postlight/parser/CONTRIBUTING.md

 ## Writing Documentation

-Improvements to documentation are a great way to start contributing to Mercury.
+Improvements to documentation are a great way to start contributing to Postlight Parser.
 The source for the official documentation are Markdown files that live in this repository.

 ## Submitting a Pull Request

-Want to make a change to Mercury?
+Want to make a change to Postlight Parser?
 Submit a pull request!
 We use the "fork and pull" model [described here](https://help.github.com/articles/creating-a-pull-request-from-a-fork).

 **Before submitting a pull request**, please make sure: